sghosh89/BioDyn/DATA/for_zoop_2014/README.txt

 for_zoop_2014: data folder contains
-LakeNameMasterand coords.xlsx
+LakeNameMasterand coords.xlsx - info about lake ID, name, region and central latitude, longitude, number of species have.
-ZooplanktonTaxa.xlsx
+ZooplanktonTaxa.xlsx - details of zooplankton taxa
-and 28 csv files in Zoop Data folder and key.xlsx, speciespool_BM.csv files in wrangled_data folder
+and 28 csv files in Zoop Data folder for each lake and key.xlsx, speciespool_BM.csv files in wrangled_data folder